 Registration is limited to 80 attendees per session.

 Each session is eligible for 2.5 hours of CLE (1 hour webinar/1.5 hour workshop).
-Credit is pending in Alabama, Colorado, Florida, Illinois, Minnesota, Tennessee, and Virginia.
+This program is approved for CLE in Alabama, Georgia, and Minnesota.
 NELA is an approved continuing legal education provider in California, Oklahoma, Pennsylvania, South Carolina, and Vermont.